Ricardo-1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A visual model of using JS of what the web page should look like.
+It is based off the instructions form the HTML and CSS files.

 2. What is an event?

+Interactions that users have with a website such as clicking on things, moving the mouse, scrolling on the page.

 3. What is an event listener?

+.addEventListener it is a method that "fires" a callback when a specific event occurs.

 4. Why would we convert a NodeList into an Array?

+In order to use an array method on it.

 5. What is a component?

+It is basically a reusable object that is made up of several parts including JS,CSS, and HTML.

 ### Git Set up